MetOffice/ML-TC/README.md

 * [Bangladesh Topical Cyclone Data](https://doi.org/10.5281/zenodo.3600201.) via Zenodo.
 This data is distributed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/), please cite https://doi.org/10.1038/s41597-021-00847-5 if used.

-To download the data use Curl: curl -# -o rashmi.tar https://zenodo.org/api/files/476d7685-0a99-4f35-a32d-f6951e89dfec/tsens.[file].tar.gz
+To download the data use Curl: curl -# -o [cyclone].tar https://zenodo.org/api/files/476d7685-0a99-4f35-a32d-f6951e89dfec/tsens.[cyclone].tar.gz

-where [file] should be replaced with the capitalised name of the cyclone you want to download.
+where [cyclone] should be replaced with the capitalised name of the cyclone you want to download.

+To download the data for all the cyclones easily, simply run getbengaldata.sh.

 <h5 align="center">
 <img src="etc/MO_MASTER_black_mono_for_light_backg_RBG.png" width="200" alt="Met Office"> <br>